 The edit relationships menu :

-The SUM (budget) pill (with the orange check mark on the marks card) was used to create the black reference line.
-The calculated field used to create the bar colors is displayed in the caption below the graph and is stored in the primary data source.
+The SUM (budget) pill (with the orange checkmark on the marks card) was used to create the black reference line.
+The calculated field used to create the bar colours is displayed in the caption below the graph and is stored in the primary data source.
 Gray bars denote items above the budget plan.
-The gray color gradient behind the sales bars comes from a reference distribution that uses color hue to show sales at 60 percent, 80 percent, 100 percent, and 120 percent of planned sales.
+The grey color gradient behind the sales bars comes from a reference distribution that uses colour hue to show sales at 60 percent, 80 percent, 100 percent, and 120 percent of planned sales.